HomeEducationMumbai University results: Only 50% of the answer sheets evaluated so far, students and teachers protest

 Preferred Source of Google

-Mumbai University results: The lakh of Mumbai University (MU) graduate students fate are uncertain for post-graduation admission as the MU has failed to announce the results for degree colleges, and other courses and there is no clarity as to when the results will be announced.
+University : The lakh of Mumbai University (MU) graduate students fate are uncertain for post-graduation admission as the MU has failed to announce the results for degree colleges, law and other courses and there is no clarity as to when the results will be announced.
 Today, along with aggrieved students, Bombay University and College Teachers’ Union (BUCTU) protested in Mumbai against university’s failure in assessing answer papers and declaring results on time.

-The students demanded that Mumbai University should announce the results as soon as possible as many of the students are seeking admission in post-graduation in and abroad are on the edge of losing their chances due to non-availability of their mark-sheet.
+The students demanded that Mumbai University should announce the results as soon as possible as many of the students who are seeking admission in post-graduation in India and abroad are on the edge of losing their chances due to non-availability of their mark-sheet.
 One of the such students is Payu Tiwari, a 22-year-old BA (Psychology) student from Jai Hind College, Churchgate.
 She has secured admission in Master in Journalism at university of Dublin and had paid one Rs 1 lakh for the Dublin course.
 She will lose admission if she failed to produce her graduation mark sheet within a week.

 She told news daily Asian Age that she got special concession from the Irish Embassy, as they are aware about the happenings of MU.
 Technically, the admission dates have already passed but the embassy made an exception for Payu and extended the dates for her.
 “I have been given one more week time, but the way things are going, I don’t really think the results would be out even by the end of August,” Asian Age quoted Payu who is annoyed as she feels like she is going to lose the Rs 1 lakh because of MU’s glitch.